Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Analysis method of currently available data

-The uncertainties on the final $\mathrm{Om}_{\rm dL}$ test are obtained using a standard error propagation technique.
-Special care has been taken for the $\Sigma(z)$, $\Omega_{\rm k}(z)$, $\mathcal{O}_{\rm m}(z)$ and $\mathcal{O}_{\rm K}(z)$ tests.
+The uncertainties on the final $\mathrm{Om}_{\rm dL}$ test were obtained using a standard error propagation technique.
+Particular care was taken for the $\Sigma(z)$, $\Omega_{\rm k}(z)$, $\mathcal{O}_{\rm m}(z),$ and $\mathcal{O}_{\rm K}(z)$ tests.
 The global shear test $\Sigma(z)$ depends simultaneously on $H(z)$ and $D_{\rm A}(z)$ with its first derivative with respect to redshift, $D'_{\rm A}(z)$.
-The derivative of the angular diameter distance was obtained numerically considering two consecutive bins \be D'_{\rm A}(z_i) = \frac{D_{\rm A}(z_{i+1})-D_{\rm A}(z_{i})}{z_{i+1}-z_i}\,. \ee The uncertainties on the final test have been obtained constructing the Jacobian matrix which takes into account the derivatives of $\Sigma$ with respect to $H(z)$, $D_{\rm A}(z)$ and $D'_{\rm A}(z)$ and then propagating it with the covariance matrix of the data.
+The derivative of the angular diameter distance was obtained numerically considering two consecutive bins, \be D'_{\rm A}(z_i) = \frac{D_{\rm A}(z_{i+1})-D_{\rm A}(z_{i})}{z_{i+1}-z_i}\,. \ee The uncertainties on the final test were obtained by constructing the Jacobian matrix, which takes the derivatives of $\Sigma$ with respect to $H(z)$, $D_{\rm A}(z),$ and $D'_{\rm A}(z)$ into account and by then propagating the matrix with the covariance matrix of the data.

-The curvature test $\Omega_{\rm k}(z)$ depends on $H(z)$, $d(z) = (1+z)\,c^{-1}H_0\,D_{\rm A}(z)$ and $d'(z)$, hence we need to recast the $\Omega_{\rm k}$ test as a function of the angular diameter distance in order to propagate the uncertainties directly from the data.
-Also here we adopt the numerical derivative for two consecutive bins for $d'(z)$, similar to \Cref{eq:num_der_da}, and the final uncertainties have been obtained as for the $\Sigma(z)$ test.
+The curvature test $\Omega_{\rm k}(z)$ depends on $H(z)$, $d(z) = (1+z)\,c^{-1}H_0\,D_{\rm A}(z),$ and $d'(z)$, hence we recast the $\Omega_{\rm k}$ test as a function of the angular diameter distance in order to directly propagate the uncertainties from the data.
+We also adopted the numerical derivative for two consecutive bins for $d'(z)$, similar to \Cref{eq:num_der_da}, and the final uncertainties were obtained as for the $\Sigma(z)$ test.